ioer-dresden/carto-lab-docker/docs/docker.md

 ---

-## Quick Start: Running the Container
+## Step by Step: Running the Container

 This guide provides the fastest way to get a local instance running.